pytorch-labs/torchfix/README.md

 ### TOR003 Please pass `use_reentrant` explicitly to `checkpoint`

-The default value of the `use_reentrant parameter` in `torch.utils.checkpoint` is being changed from `True` to `False`.
-In the meantime, the value needs to be passed explictly.
+The default value of the `use_reentrant` parameter in `torch.utils.checkpoint` is being changed from `True` to `False`.
+In the meantime, the value needs to be passed explicitly.

 See this [forum post](https://dev-discuss.pytorch.org/t/bc-breaking-update-to-torch-utils-checkpoint-not-passing-in-use-reentrant-flag-will-raise-an-error/1745) for details.